josephWoodland/beer.com/README.md

 - Laptop (1024px)
 - Laptop L (1440px)

+## Layout issues

+Hero section on mobile devices in landscape mode.
+How it works section on a small number of mobile devices in landscape mode, can cut small part of an icon off.

+These issues can be fixed with time.
+As the likely hood of anyone veiwing the website from these devices in landscape mode are very very small.
+The added time and possible change to the formate for deivices in protrait mode is somehting that will have to be looked at before website is live on the internet.

 ### User testing

 To test if the layout of the website would hit the Client’s goals.
 I got two sets of 5 brand new users to use the website.
 One group as the user-focused group and one for the creator focus group.
 The overall results of this are as follows.